stevegachau/MintBot/README.md

+NOTE: ENSURE YOU HAVE SET A TELEGRAM USERNAME BEFORE USING THE MINTBOT

 # MintBot : Mint NFTs directly via Telegram

 This bot allows anyone to create an NFT directly from their telegram app.
 To get started, open [MintBot](https://t.me/nftmintbot) and click /start.